-This playbook is absolutely packed with insight that you can steal – to help inform planning, strategy, business cases and proposals.
+To support retailers like you, we’ve put together a full 2023 delivery experience playbook.
+This is your handbook, with stealable sections to help inform planning, strategy, business cases and proposals.
 Whether you’re looking for top level detail, or API documentation for a deeper dive into the tech – use and abuse the contents here to make your life easier.
-Each section breaks down each area that retailers need to know about enhancing and scaling carrier management.
-So, within this playbook, you’ll find:

 - Chapter one – The market

-Research and exclusive intel on current market conditions – for the retail and the courier industry.
+Research and exclusive intel on current market conditions for the retail and the carrier industry.

 - Chapter two – The motive